Kalebu/ascii-encryption-python/README.md

 Explore it
 -----------
-Now keep explore it by testing it with various input links to see what links it will scrap
+Now keep explore it by testing it with various input text to see how you can twist it to your own use

 Give it a star
 --------------